-Remember that just because you're allowed to leave a message - or because your text seemed to go through without any problems - that doesn't mean you haven't been blocked.
+Remember that just because your text seemed to go through without any problems, that doesn't mean you haven't been blocked.
 The feature is quite sneaky about letting you (the caller) know what's happened.

 As we said, though, there's no way to be certain this is what's happened, so be careful before you start throwing around accusations!